 Evidence for ‘non-nuclear families’ being a problem

-- Young people whose mother and father split up are also three times as likely to become aggressive or badly behaved
+• Young people whose mother and father split up are three times as likely to become aggressive or badly behaved.

 Criticisms of the New Right view of the family

-- Feminism – gender roles are socially determined rather than being fixed by biology.
-Traditional gender roles are oppressive to women.
+Feminists further argue that gender roles are socially determined rather than being fixed by biology.
+The traditional gender roles which the New Right tend to support are oppressive to women.

-- Most single parents are not welfare scroungers – most want to work but find it difficult to find jobs that are flexible enough so they can balance work and child care.
+The New Right stereotypes single parents and wages a moral panic against them.
+Most single parents are not welfare scroungers – most want to work but find it difficult to find jobs that are flexible enough so they can balance work and child care.
+They need appropriate social policies in place to enable them. todo this, rather than the pro-marriage policies the New Right support.

 Signposting and Related Posts